msukrualev/Ansible/Ansible-basics.md

 # Hands-on Ansible-01: To Install Ansible and Ansible Basic Operations

-The purpose of this hands-on training is to have knowledge of basic Ansible skills.
+The purpose of this hands-on training is to have knowledge of basic Ansible skills..

 ## Learning Outcomes